 They never made it.
 It all went horribly wrong – as wrong as can be.

 In brief: the US navy was calmly negotiating with the pirates.
 Everything was going smoothly.
 The US navy had absolutely no intention of storming or attacking the Quest, feeling that it would put the hostages at greater risk.

 There was no reason to think the hostages were in any immediate danger – as the hostages were the only thing keeping the pirates from being arrested and/or killed.

 Unexpectedly, at around 8am on Monday morning March 21 2011 some pirates fired a rocket-propelled grenade directly at the Sterett.
 No one is sure why.
 Luckily, it missed.
-Almost immediately gunfire erupted from inside the yacht and a small group of pirates came topsides and put their hands up
+Almost immediately gunfire erupted from inside the yacht and a small group of pirates came topsides and put their hands up in surrender.

 The US navy, hearing gunfire, immediately attacked the Quest via inflatable boats in hopes of saving the hostages.
 One pirate was shot dead and another was knifed to death as the American commandos stormed aboard.
 All four hostages had already been shot by the pirates.
 Some were still alive and conscious, but expired before further medical help could arrive.